 For the project, a team of employees was dedicated and the process of team development was to take place.
 It involved going through the phases of team development based on Tuckman’s model, which can be seen on the graphic below:

 The basis of team development is collaboration and it is vital to mention which tools were utilized to make ease of those processes.
 For Agile Scrum management, Atlassian Jira was the main platform for defining sprints, epics, versions, and tasks, as well as for reporting based on backlog and sprint reports.
 Quick communication was utilized through Microsoft Teams, which turned up to be a good choice, especially for dislocated members with whom we collaborated through video call chats.
-On the other hand, developers and designer used specific tools such as inVision for presenting the design and Zeplin for ease of converting the design to CSS.
+On the other hand, developers and designers used specific tools such as inVision for presenting the design and Zeplin for ease of converting the design to CSS.

 After all, organizational and personal vise, we and I were very satisfied with the outcomes of the project and will continue work on polishing internal and external aspects of future projects to mere perfection.
-Using the modern techniques and academic knowledge I am inspired towards suggesting a change in the management process by advancing its predefined steps through out-of-the-box thinking and creativity of youthful and ambitious team members.
+Using modern techniques and academic knowledge I am inspired towards suggesting a change in the management process by advancing its predefined steps through out-of-the-box thinking and creativity of youthful and ambitious team members.